 Reorder Points Don’t Provide Visibility?

-Comments that reorder points “don’t provide visibility” miss the point that the supply planning system can only provide visibility which is commensurate with the demand plan, which is the quality of the demand plan.
+Comments that reorder points “don’t provide visibility” miss the point that the supply planning system can only provide visibility, which is commensurate with the demand plan, which is the quality of the demand plan.

 - Many companies are spending time forecasting items that are not “forecastable.”

-- Much of the history of computerized demand planning has been spent in attempting to apply very complex methods under the assumption that there is always a method of developing a good forecast, as long as enough effort is placed into forecasts.
+- Much of the history of computerized demand planning has been spent in attempting to apply very sophisticated methods under the assumption that there is always a method of developing a good forecast, as long as enough effort is placed into forecasts.